 Use stunning images

 Think about it.
 You’re browsing page after page of unique products.
 Which do you click on?
 The ones that look the best!
-In other words, your photos must be high quality.
+In other words, you must have high-quality photos if you want a successful Etsy shop.

 Also, Etsy allows ten photos per listing – make sure to use them all.